PartyDAO/party-protocol/docs/governance.md

 These storage variables begin at a constant, non-overlapping slot index to avoid collisions and simplify explicit migrations to a new storage schema if necessary.
 It does not access any inline storage fields defined in the `Party` contract, nor does the `Party` contract access these storage variables.

+### Proposal Flags

+The `Party` contract can communicate whether the proposal passed unanimously by passing in `flags` along with other proposal details.
+Currently the only flag supported is the `LibProposal.PROPOSAL_FLAG_UNANIMOUS` flag, which indicates the proposal reached unanimous consensus before it was first executed.

 ---

 ## Proposal Types